usbarmory/GoTEE/README.md

-Additionally the `linux` command can be used to spawn the [USB armory Debian base image](https://github.com/usbarmory/usbarmory-debian-base_image) as Main OS in NonSecure World.
+Additionally the `linux` command can be used to spawn the [USB armory Debian base image](https://github.com/usbarmory/usbarmory-debian-base_image) as Non-secure main OS.

 > :warning: only USB armory Debian base image releases >= 20211129 are
-> supported for NonSecure World operation.
+> supported for Non-secure operation.

 Compiling
 =========